-Hip replacement is a procedure in which a surgeon removes a hip joint and replaces it with an hip replacement system.
+Hip replacement is a procedure in which a surgeon removes a hip joint and replaces it with a hip replacement system.
 During a total hip replacement, sometimes called a total hip arthroplasty, bone and cartilage that may have been damaged are also removed and replaced.

 Hip replacement surgery is not necessary for everyone.
 Some people can live fulfilling lives by taking medication to manage the pain in their hip.
-But, when the pain begins to limit activity and continue at all hours of the day, a doctor may recommend the procedure.
+But, when the pain begins to limit activity and continues at all hours of the day, a doctor may recommend the procedure.